Clifford K. & James T. Berryman Award for Editorial Cartoons

 In 1989 Florence Berryman, former art critic of The Washington Star, endowed an annual award in memory of her late father and brother, both Pulitzer Prize-winning cartoonists.
-The Berryman Award is open to editorial cartoonists of newspapers and magazines in the U.S. for work that exhibits power to influence public opinion, plus good drawing and striking effect.
-The winner will receive a $2,500 prize and an engraved crystal vase at the National Press Foundation's Annual Awards Dinner in Washington, D.C.
-To see the cartoons by our award recipients, go to the NPF cartoon gallery.
+The Berryman Award is open to U.S.-based editorial cartoonists for work that exhibits power to influence public opinion, plus good drawing and striking effect.
+The cartoons should represent the highest standards of journalism.
+The winner will receive a $2,500 prize at the National Press Foundation’s Annual Awards Dinner in Washington, D.C.